Kyoto Botanical Garden

 The Kyoto Botanical Garden (京都府立植物園, Kyōto Furitsu Shokubutsuen), also known as the Kyoto Prefectural Botanical Garden, is a major botanical garden with conservatory located next to the Kamo River, Hangi-cho Simogamo, Sakyō-ku, Kyoto, Japan.
 It is open daily; a general admission fee is charged, and an additional fee is charged for accessing the conservatory.

 The garden was first established in 1924.
-As WW2 ended, this garden was designated as a garrison by occupation forces.
-And it was seized in 1946.
+When World War II ended, the garden was designated a garrison by Occupation forces and was seized in 1946.